flatpak/flatpak-docs/docs/building.rst

 Building
 ========

-Documentation on how to build apps with Flatpak, including setup, how to use ``flatpak-builder`` and a quick tutorial.
+This section includes documentation on how to build apps with Flatpak.
+It covers runtimes and SDKs in more detail, followed by details on how use ``flatpak-builder``.

 .. toctree::
    :maxdepth: 2